JurajMarcin/qemu/docs/devel/reset.rst

   value on each cold reset, such as RNG seed information, and which they must not reinitialize on a snapshot-load reset.

+``RESET_TYPE_WAKEUP``
+  This type is used when the machine is woken up from a suspended state (deep sleep, suspend-to-ram).
+Devices that must not be reset to their initial state after wake-up (for example virtio-mem) can use this state to differentiate cold start from wake-up can use this state to differentiate cold start from wake-up.

 Devices which implement reset methods must treat any unknown ``ResetType`` as equivalent to ``RESET_TYPE_COLD``; this will reduce the amount of existing code we need to change if we add more types in future.